snezihoglu/Java-Build-a-recommendation-system/README.md

 Specifically for this assignment I wrote the following classes and methods:

-  -This class includes two private variables, one named myMovies of type ArrayList of type Movie, and a second one named myRaters of type ArrayList of type Rater.
+  1. This class includes two private variables, one named myMovies of type ArrayList of type Movie, and a second one named myRaters of type ArrayList of type Rater.

-  -I wrote an additional SecondRatings constructor that has two String parameters named moviefile and ratingsfile.
+  1. I wrote an additional SecondRatings constructor that has two String parameters named moviefile and ratingsfile.
 The constructor creates a FirstRatings object and then calls the loadMovies and loadRaters methods in FirstRatings to read in all the movie and ratings data and stores them in the two private ArrayList variables of the SecondRatings class, myMovies and myRaters.

-  -In the SecondRatings class, I wrote a public method named getMovieSize, which returns the number of movies that were read in and stored in the ArrayList of type Movie.
+  1. In the SecondRatings class, I wrote a public method named getMovieSize, which returns the number of movies that were read in and stored in the ArrayList of type Movie.

-  -In the SecondRatings class, I wrote a public method named getRaterSize, which returns the number of raters that were read in and stored in the ArrayList of type Rater.
+  1. In the SecondRatings class, I wrote a public method named getRaterSize, which returns the number of raters that were read in and stored in the ArrayList of type Rater.

-  -I created a new class named MovieRunnerAverage.
+  1. I created a new class named MovieRunnerAverage.
 In this class, I created a void method named printAverageRatings that has no parameters.
 This method creates a SecondRatings object and uses the CSV filenames of movie information and ratings information from the first assignment when calling the constructor.
 Prints the number of movies and number of raters from the two files by calling the appropriate methods in the SecondRatings class.
 Tests my program to make sure it is reading in all the data from the two files.

 In the SecondRatings class, I wrote a private helper method named getAverageByID that has two parameters: a String named id representing a movie ID and an integer named minimalRaters.
 This method returns a double representing the average movie rating for this ID if there are at least minimalRaters ratings.
 If there are not minimalRaters ratings, then it returns 0.0.